 Each custom-made marker shows the date your home was built and displays the official logo of the Medford Historical Society & Museum.
 We reserve the right to deny specific requests for special wording on markers.

 The marker should be placed on the outside of your home, at eye level, facing the street.
 Care should be taken to minimize any confusion with your house number.
 If architectural features or landscaping make this placement impractical, markers may also be mounted at higher levels, including the second floor.

 How is the age of my home determined?

 Medford Historical Society & Museum has access to many sources of information about the City’s homes and will use these resources to conduct research to identify or authenticate your home’s date of construction.
 There is a remote chance we cannot guarantee the absolute accuracy of the date due to the nature of many historical records.
 If the exact date cannot be determined, the word “circa” will be included on your marker.
 If a more detailed investigation is needed, we can steer you towards the services of a professional researcher.

 Who can participate in the historic marker program?

-Any home in Medford, single or multifamily built in any year from 1630 to the present, qualifies for a historic marker.
+Homes of any age in Medford, single or multi-family, built in any year from 1630 to the present qualify for a historical marker.

 How long does it take to produce each marker?